 What Exactly is a Short Sale in Real Estate?

-A short sale happens when you sell your home for less than what you owe the bank—but here’s the catch—you need the lender’s blessing first.
+A short sale takes place when you sell your home for less than what you owe the bank but you need to get approval from your lender to start the process.
 It’s not like foreclosure where the bank comes after you.
-Instead, you’re taking the wheel and trying to minimize the damage.
+You act as the leader to stop the situation from worsening.

-Here’s a real scenario: Your home might appraise at $280,000 today, but you still owe Wells Fargo $310,000 from that 2021 purchase.
+Your home would receive an appraisal value of $280,000 today but you have an outstanding mortgage debt of $310,000 with Wells Fargo from your 2021 purchase.
 A buyer comes along offering the $280,000.
-If the bank agrees (and that’s a big if), they get the sale proceeds and might—emphasis on might—forgive that $30,000 gap.
+The bank would receive the sale proceeds if they approve the deal but they might decide to forgive the $30,000 difference.
 Sometimes they’ll still chase you for part of it, though.
-It really depends on your negotiation.
+It really depends on your negotiation and Florida’s deficiency judgment laws.

 How Does Foreclosure Work?

 Foreclosure is what happens when the mortgage payments stop and the lender decides they’ve had enough.
-In Florida, this process can kick off after just 90 days of missed payments, though some lenders wait longer.
+Florida lenders start the foreclosure process after 90 days of missed payments although some lenders operate with different time frames.
 You can learn more about the foreclosure process from the CFPB.
 See our guide to the Florida home selling process for state-specific steps.

 What Are the Major Differences Between Short Sales and Foreclosures?